liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 There are three sections of the wizard: the portal, the adminstrator, and the database.
 For the portal, you need to supply the following information:

-**Portal Name:** The name of the web site you're powering with Liferay.
-In this book, we'll build a social network for your nose, called Nosester so we've supplied `nosester.com` in the screenshot below.
+**Portal Name:** the name of the web site you're powering with Liferay.
+In this book, we'll build a social network for your nose.
+This site is called Nosester, so we've supplied `nosester.com` in the screenshot below.

-**Default Language:** Choose the default locale where your site resides.
+**Default Language:** choose the default locale where your site resides.

 For the adminstrator, you need to supply the following information:

-**First Name:** The first name of the user that has the administrator account.
+**First Name:** the first name of the user that has the administrator account.

-**Last Name:** The last name of the user that has the administrator account.
+**Last Name:** the last name of the user that has the administrator account.

-**Email:** The email address of the user that has the administrator account.
+**Email:** the email address of the user that has the administrator account.

 ![Figure 11.x: Supply the information for your site and your site's administrative account in the setup wizard.](../../images/setup-wizard-1.png)

 The database section can be a little bit technical.
 If you've downloaded Liferay for evaluation or demo purposes only, and you're not installing Liferay on server hardware to get it ready for your users, you can ignore the database section and click the *Finish Configuration* button.
 If, however, you're reading this section because you're installing Liferay for actual use, you'll need a separate database first.

-Liferay supports just about all of the leading databases today:
+Liferay supports just about all the leading databases today:

 * DB2
 * Ingres